 When you have been in an auto accident, you should contact a personal injury lawyer as soon as possible.
 Having an established auto accident attorney on your side will help you avoid much of the stress associated with dealing with insurance companies and their adjusters.
 You will also be able to gain more compensation with an experienced attorney representing your case, than insurance companies will pay you if you do not have a lawyer.

-Call the auto accident attorneys of Cantor Injury Lawyers now at 602.254.2701 for a free, no-obligation consultation about your personal injury claim.
+Call the auto accident attorneys of Hirsch & Lyon Accident Law now at 602.254.2701 for a free, no-obligation consultation about your personal injury claim.

 Fill out the form below to recieve a free and confidential intial consultation.